gzoller/scala-reflection/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.pjfanning/scala3-reflection_3/badge.svg)](https://search.maven.org/artifact/com.github.pjfanning/scala3-reflection_3/1.0.1/jar)

 This is a fork of [gzoller/scala-reflection](https://github.com/gzoller/scala-reflection).
-Hopefully, this fork will only be needed as a short term measure.
-The fixes in this fork have been submitted as Pull Requests to the upstream project.
+This fork was only needed as a short term measure.
+The fixes in this fork have been submitted and as Pull Requests to the upstream project and they are now merged.

-This fork is used by [jackson-scala3-reflection-extensions](https://github.com/pjfanning/jackson-scala3-reflection-extensions).
+This fork was used by [jackson-scala3-reflection-extensions](https://github.com/pjfanning/jackson-scala3-reflection-extensions).

 Please read the readme on [gzoller/scala-reflection](https://github.com/gzoller/scala-reflection) to get a better idea how this project works.